OHM-Engineering/Obsidian-Consolidate-To-PDF/README.md

 ## Features

 - Consolidate all vault markdown notes into one document
+- Adds a button to the ribbon to start the export process
+- Provides the command `Consolidate vault to PDF`
 - Export options modal before each run:
   - Include cover page
   - Include table of contents